gumroad/wp-gumroad/gumroad/README.txt

 This plugin simply embeds the Gumroad JavaScript snippet on the posts or pages you specify.
 Just check the box in the sidebar when editing a post or page.

+You can also enable Gumroad on pages with multiple posts such as home or archive pages.

-Then just add the link to your Gumroad product on your posts and pages (i.e. `http://gum.com/demo`).
+Then just add the links to your Gumroad products on your posts and pages (i.e. `http://gum.com/demo`).

 == Installation ==